 Big White Ski Resort, located 45 minutes outside of Kelowna, has received over 70 cm’s of snow in the past 2 weeks.
 By comparison – Cypress Mountain in Vancouver, the venue for many Vancouver 2010 Winter Olympics events, has less than 45 cm snow base.
 Total.

 Seriously.
 How crazy is that?

-The 6-hour drive from Vancouver is not short, especially with two little ones, so we decided to make the trip worthwhile and booked 4 nights on the mountain.
-Ironically, the moment we committed to spending 4 nights at Big White we had the opportunity to visit both Jasper and Banff within a 3-week period (read more – Challenge accepted!
-3 ski resorts in 3 weeks).
+The 6-hour drive from Vancouver is not short, especially with little ones, so we decided to make the trip worthwhile and booked 4 nights on the mountain.
+Ironically, the moment we committed to spending 4 nights at Big White we had the opportunity to visit both Jasper and Banff within a 3-week period (read more here).

 Our boys are still too young to take ski lessons (Connor is only 1 years old) so that means we have to take turns on the hill.
 Nicole went up the first day with a ski host named Rick, a long time resident of Kelowna who splits his time between Big White and Kelowna.